open-sauced/pizza-verse/pizza-facts-&-trivia.md

 - As of 2022, there were 80,175 pizza restaurants in the United States, an increase of almost 9,000 restaurants over the past decade.
 - Some pizzerias in Kenya offer pizzas with unique toppings, like nyama choma (grilled meat) and a spicy blend of Maasai herbs and spices.
 - It is said that the pizza box was invented in 1963 by an American pizza maker named Tom Monaghan.
 The air holes on the inside of the box help to keep the pizza fresh by allowing moisture to escape.
+- "Pizza John’s Jardín Escondido" restaurant in El Castillo, Costa Rica, is widely considered the world’s most remote pizzaria.
+It is situated in the middle of the rainforest in Volcán Arenal National Park and affords spectacular views of mountains, lagoons, and wildlife.
+The pizzaria is located 80+ miles from the nearest city.

 ## Pizza Trivia